-(D) Material misstatement of carbon intensity includes any discrepancy as described in paragraph (I) of this subitem, omission as described in paragraph (II) of this subitem, or misreporting as described in paragraph (III) of this subitem, or aggregation of the three, identified in the course of verification services that leads a verification team to believe that the reported operational CI (grams of carbon dioxide equivalent per megajoule or gCO2e/MJ) in a CFS fuel pathway application or report contains one or more errors that, individually or collectively, result in an overstatement or understatement more than five percent of the reported operational CI, or 2 gCO2e/MJ, whichever absolute value expressed in gCO2e/MJ is greater.
+(D) Material misstatement of carbon intensity includes any discrepancy as described in paragraph (I) below, omission as described in paragraph (II) below, or misreporting as described in paragraph (III) below, or aggregation of the three, identified in the course of verification services that leads a verification team to believe that the reported operational CI (grams of carbon dioxide equivalent per megajoule or $gCO_2e/MJ$ ) in a CFS fuel pathway application or report contains one or more errors that, individually or collectively, result in an overstatement or understatement more than five percent of the reported operational CI, or 2 gCO\2e/MJ, whichever absolute value expressed in $gCO_2e/MJ$ is greater.

-(I) Discrepancies means any differences between the reported site-specific CI inputs and the verifier's calculated site-specific CI inputs subject to data checks under WAC 173-424-830(2)(e).
+(I) Discrepancies means any differences between the reported site-specific CI inputs and the verifier's calculated site-specific CI inputs subject to data checks under (e) of this subsection.